FREVA-CLINT/freva/docs/source/developers_guide.rst

 ===========================

-This section illustrates the steps that are necessary to turn existing data analysis code into a freva plugin - we refer to this step as *deployment preparation* Like above we assume that the code is stored in a specific location for example ``~/workspace/tracking_tool``.
+This section illustrates the steps that are necessary to turn existing data analysis code into a freva plugin - we refer to this step as *setup preparation* Like above we assume that the code is stored in a specific location for example ``~/workspace/tracking_tool``.
 Also let's assume that the analysis tool is written in the *R* script language.